open-resources/dash_curriculum/tutorial/part1/chapter2.md

 Chapter 2: Getting Started with Dash

 - Structure of a Dash app
+  - Libraries
-  - importing libraries
+  - Data
-  - Defining App Layout
+  - Layout
-  -
+  - Callback

 - Installation and setup
   -
 - Create your first Dash app